Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame Performance Insights

-- The Fighting Irish outscore opponents by 16.3 points per game (scoring 75 points per game to rank 34th in college basketball while allowing 58.7 per outing to rank 48th in college basketball) and have a +506 scoring differential overall.
+- The Fighting Irish outscore opponents by 16.3 points per game (scoring 75 points per game to rank 34th in college basketball while giving up 58.7 per contest to rank 48th in college basketball) and have a +506 scoring differential overall.

-- Offensively, Notre Dame is averaging 70.1 points per game this season in conference action.
-As a comparison, its season average (75 points per game) is 4.9 PPG higher.
+- Offensively, Notre Dame is putting up 70.1 points per game this year in conference action.
+To compare, its overall average (75 points per game) is 4.9 PPG higher.

-- The Fighting Irish are scoring 79.3 points per game in home games.
-On the road, they are averaging 68.8 points per contest.
+- The Fighting Irish are putting up 79.3 points per game at home.
+In away games, they are averaging 68.8 points per contest.

-- Notre Dame allows 56.8 points per game when playing at home this season, compared to 57.9 away from home.
+- Notre Dame surrenders 56.8 points per game at home this year, compared to 57.9 on the road.

-- The Fighting Irish have been putting up 68.5 points per game in their last 10 times on the court, an average that's slightly lower than the 75 they've scored over the course of the 2022-23 campaign.
+- The Fighting Irish's offense has been less productive over their last 10 games, scoring 68.5 points a contest compared to the 75 they've averaged this year.

 Mississippi State Performance Insights

-- The Bulldogs put up 71.8 points per game (58th in college basketball) while giving up 59.2 per contest (51st in college basketball).
-They have a +402 scoring differential and outscore opponents by 12.6 points per game.
+- The Bulldogs are outscoring opponents by 12.6 points per game, with a +402 scoring differential overall.
+They put up 71.8 points per game (58th in college basketball) and allow 59.2 per outing (51st in college basketball).

 - At home, Mississippi State gives up 56.8 points per game.
-On the road, it concedes 64.
+Away, it allows 64.

 © 2023 Data Skrive.
 All rights reserved.